 - $1,500 or more in winnings from keno games

-- $5,000 or more in winnings from poker tournaments.
-(From the Instructions for Form W-2G)
+- $5,000 or more in winnings from poker tournaments

 Sharing Gambling Winnings

-If two or more people are to share in the gambling winnings, they should fill out Form 5754 [pdf].
-The casino will divide the winnings among the players and will subsequently report the winnings on Form W-2G to the IRS under the names of each of the winners.
+Fill out Form 5754 if two or more people are to share in the winnings.
+The casino will divide the winnings among the players and will subsequently report them on separate Forms W-2G to the IRS under the names of each of the winners.